open5e/open5e/source/monsters/tome-of-beasts/G/gug.rst

 **Attack.** The gug makes one slam or stomp attack.

 **Grab.** *Melee Weapon Attack:* +11 to hit, reach 10 ft., one target.
-*Hit:* the target is grappled (escape DC 17).
+*Hit:* the target is :ref:`srd:grappled` (escape DC 17).

 **Swallow.** The gug swallows one creature it has grappled.
 The creature takes 26 (3d12 + 7) bludgeoning damage
 immediately plus 13 (2d12) acid damage at the start of each of the gug’s turns.
-A swallowed creature is no longer grappled but is blinded and restrained, and has total cover against attacks and other effects from outside the gug.
-If the gug takes 75 points of damage in a single turn, the swallowed creature is expelled and falls prone next to the gug.
+A swallowed creature is no longer grappled but is :ref:`srd:blinded` and :ref:`srd:restrained`, and has total cover against attacks and other effects from outside the gug.
+If the gug takes 75 points of damage in a single turn, the swallowed creature is expelled and falls :ref:`srd:prone` next to the gug.
 When the gug dies, a swallowed creature can crawl from the corpse by using 10 feet of movement.